waterson/purescript-webaudio/README.md

 * Added BiquadFilterNode (together with some property testing)
 * Added detune property to Oscillator
 * Added DelayNode
-* Added disconnect, connectParam and disconnectParam
+* Added disconnect, connectParam and disconnectParam to AudioContext

+### issues
+Samples exercising all these changes are to be found at [webaudio-examples](https://github.com/newlandsvalley/webaudio-examples).
+The frequency modulation example (which uses connectParam) currently fails.

 ## adkelley changes